TomMoeras/eurovision_ranking_top10_calculator/README.md

 ## Scoring Systems

-### Standard Systems (Top 10 Only)
+### Standard System (Top 10 Only)

-These systems only award points for countries that finished in the actual top 10.
+This system only awards points for countries that finished in the actual top 10.
 Countries predicted correctly but finishing beyond the top 10 receive no points.

 1. **Simple & Sweet**: Basic scoring with 2 points per correct country and 3 points per exact position
-2. **Eurovision Style**: Mimics Eurovision voting (12, 10, 8, 7, ...) for exact position matches
-3. **Positional Proximity**: Points based on how close the guess is to the actual position
-4. **Top-Heavy Focus**: More points for correctly predicting the Top 3 positions
-5. **Top-Heavy Positional Proximity**: Complex system with different point scales based on actual finish tier

 ### Extended Systems (Beyond Top 10)

 These systems also award points for correctly predicting countries that finished beyond the top 10.

-6. **Extended Positional Proximity**: Awards points based on proximity to actual position, including for countries beyond the top 10
+2. **Positional Proximity Base**: Awards points based on proximity to actual position, including for countries that finished beyond the top 10
-7. **Modified Top-Heavy Proximity**: A less top-heavy version with base points for top 10 countries, plus points for countries beyond top 10 based on proximity
+3. **TopHeavyPositionalProximity**: A system with base points for top 10 countries, plus graduated points for all countries based on proximity to actual finishing position

 ## Odds-Weighted Bonus